Single-Use

 A LAW to prohibit the supply and

-importation of certain single-use plastic items and to set a price for the
+importation of certain single-use or non-recyclable items and to set a price

 Commencement [see